benedettacandelori/ADM3_Group6/README.md

 In this repository, you can find all you need to implement a search engine over *Top Anime Series* from the list of [MyAnimeList](https://myanimelist.net).

-This assignment is organized in 3 main sections.
+Here a list of the files/folders that are there and their function.

-##### * `data_collection.py`
+##### * data_collection.py
 > It is a python script which contains the functions that are needed to collect our data for the search engine.
 >
-> Specifically we used them to get all the links from the list of Anime and then to scrape the collected web pages which have been stored in files called `article.html` that we organized in different [pages](https://www.dropbox.com/sh/438cskrhjvsiu7b/AACmUnbGSLzRo-KMa0BKocXGa?dl=0).
+> Specifically we used them to get all the links from the list of Anime and then to scrape the collected web pages which have been stored in files called `article.html`.
+Moreover, there is a function that creates one file with extention `tsv` for each *article.htlm* which contanins some imformations about the anime and its popularity, such as the title, the type, dates of release and end, characters and more over.
+>
+> Due the number of the Anime that we have to analyze, these files (`article.html` and `anime.tsv`) have been organized in different [pages](https://www.dropbox.com/sh/438cskrhjvsiu7b/AACmUnbGSLzRo-KMa0BKocXGa?dl=0).

-* `linksfile.txt`
+##### * linksfile.txt
 > It contains the links of all the Anime in the list.

-* `tsv_management.py`
+##### * tsv_management.py
-> This script contains some useful functions which we used to create and manipulate our data from our *linksfile* list.
-We have obtained one file with extention `tsv` for each *article.htlm*
+> This script contains some useful functions which we used to manipulate easily our data from `anime.tsv` files.

+##### * search_engine.py
+> In this script there are some functions that we used to preprocess the description of the anime, to crete some useful dictionary and to implement three different search engine, given a query.
+> 1. It is the basic one.
+Its purpose is to select the Anime that have all the word of the query in their description
+> 2. The second search engine is based on the output of the first one and in addition it sorts the output Anime on a similarity score between the Anime and the query (cosine similarity).
+> 3. Finally, this search engine

+##### vocabulary.json
+> This is a dictionary that maps each *'processed'* word to a integer.

+##### unranked_inverted_index.json
+> This is a dictionary that contanins for each word of the volabulary a list of Anime that contains that word in the description.
+We have used it in the fisrt search engine.

+##### ranked_inverted_index.json
+> This is a dictionary that is useful in the second search engine.
+It contains not only the Anime that contains each word in the description, as the previous one, but also the tf-idf score.

+##### tfidf_vectors.json
+>